Shadow martingales -- a stochastic mass transport approach to the peacock problem: Introduction

 The necessity of the assumption of no atoms is best seen by looking at the case $\mu_0=\delta_0$.
 In that case, since the marginals at time $t$ are given, each solution to the peacock problem w.r.t.\ $(\mu_t)_{t\in [0,1]}$ is a solution to the optimization problem \eqref{eq:peacockSPM}.

-When considering only finitely many marginals $\{\mu_{t_0},\mu_{t_1},\ldots,\mu_{t_n}\}$ increasing in convex order, and a corresponding piecewise constant peacock, Theorem \ref{thm:LMAtlOptimal} reduces to a recent theorem by Nutz, Stebegg and Tan \cite[Theorem 7.16]{NuStTa17}.
-As we will prove in Remark \ref{rem:LMApprox}, in certain situations the martingale measure $\pi_{\lc}$ is the unique limit of these piecewise constant martingales.
+When considering only finitely many marginals $\{\mu_{t_0},\mu_{t_1},\ldots,\mu_{t_n}\}$ increasing in convex order, and a corresponding piecewise constant peacock, Theorem \ref{thm:LMAtlOptimal} reduces to a recent theorem by Nutz, Stebegg and Tan \cite[Theorem 7.16]{NuStTa17}, see also Corollary \ref{cor:thm83} where we give a short proof of \cite[Theorem 7.16]{NuStTa17} with the tools developed in this paper.